tandasat/PgResarch/DisPG/NOTE.md

 1. Waiting for being dequeued from a work item queue through KiCommitThreadWait() or KiAttemptFastRemovePriQueue().
 1. Running very beginning of PASSIVE\_LEVEL operations that possibly call some sleep functions.
 1. Waiting some time in either KeDelayExecutionThread() or KeWaitForSingleObject() if they were called at state 4.
-1. Running remaining PASSIVE\_LEVEL operations such as executing the second validation routine (FsRtlMdlReadCompleteDevEx()) and schduling a next PatchGuard context into one of timer mechanisms (go to state 1)
+1. Running remaining PASSIVE\_LEVEL operations such as executing the second validation routine (FsRtlMdlReadCompleteDevEx()) and scheduling a next PatchGuard context into one of timer mechanisms (go to state 1)

-The basic idea is _catch all PatchGuard contexts before they run the second validation._ The targeted functions listed above were selected for this porpose.
+The basic idea is _catch all PatchGuard contexts before they run the second validation._ The targeted functions listed above were selected for this propose.

 First, patching KiCommitThreadWait() and KiAttemptFastRemovePriQueue() allows you to see what work items are being dequeued and filter them if they are PatchGuard related items.
 It is important to prevent a PatchGuard context from switching from state 3 to state 4-6 by this filtering because state 6 detects any patch you made and calls SdbpCheckDll() to stop the system.
 It is, however, still safe to make patches if a PatchGuard context is in either state 1, 2 or 3 unless you modify certain functions and data structures validated by Pg\_SelfValidation() at state 2 (hereinafter referred to as protected functions).
 These functions include ExQueueWorkItem() and ExpWorkerThread(); so we cannot patch these functions to find PatchGuard related work items more directly.